 I love herbs, especially basil, oregano, and rosemary.
 I have never had egg with herbs before so I am going to try this combination soon.
 Thank you for writing this hub....

-Handicapped Chef from Radcliff Ky on September 06, 2012:
+Chef Carlton Haynes from Radcliff Ky on September 06, 2012:

 Very nice hub it really helpful and the spice pairs are perfect.